 Backcountry Skis

 If your pursuit of fresh snow takes you outside of the resort boundary, you'll want to look into the wide world of backcountry skiing.
-We won't go into too much detail here, but backcountry skis are usually much lighter than resort skis, and they have profile and construction tweaks that help them excel both uphill and downhill.
+We won't go into too much detail here, but backcountry skis are typically much lighter than resort skis, and they feature profile and construction tweaks that enable them to excel both uphill and downhill.
 For maximum versatility, look for something in the 95 to 110-millimeter underfoot range.

 Powder Skis

-These are skis specifically designed for float, and seeking out soft and deep conditions.
+These are skis specifically designed for flotation – to seek out soft and deep conditions.
 Generally, they're wider underfoot (think over 105 mm) and have a generous amount of tip and tail rocker.
-Powder skis can either be built for freeriding, with a longer turning radius and heavier construction, or for mellow powder cruising, with a more nimble and short turning radius for laying down perfect powder eights.
+Powder skis can either be built for freeriding, with a longer turning radius and heavier construction, or for mellow powder cruising, with a more nimble and shorter turning radius for laying down perfect powder-eights.

 Carving, Piste, and Race